U.S. gas prices could soon top $5 a gallon, analysts say

 What's driving prices

 A range of factors are combining to keep fuel prices high.
-That could equate into months of financial pain for millions of U.S. households, with the typical driver spending about $4,800 on gas at an annual rate, up from $2,800 a year ago.
+That could equate into months of financial pain for millions of U.S. households, with the typical driver spending an annual rate of about $4,800 on gas, up from $2,800 a year ago.

 The benchmark Brent crude oil is now trading at about $118 per barrel, or 71% higher than a year earlier, according to FactSet.
 Demand from consumers and businesses has spiked as the economy recovered from the initial COVID-19 pandemic, but refineries aren't keeping up with demand.